Waheyy/Waheyy.github.io/content/post/liardancer/liardancerwriteup.md

 ![create dance](images/createdance.png)

 #### Delete
 `delete_dance()` frees the dance at the index you input.
-The problem is when a chunk is freed, the pointer still points to that chunk, a dangling pointer, and should be zeroed out by the developer like `dances[index] = NULL;` to prevent accessing freed memory.
+The problem is when a chunk is freed, the pointer still points to that chunk making a dangling pointer, and should be zeroed out by the developer like `dances[index] = NULL;` to prevent accessing freed memory.
+It is not done here.
 ![delete dance](images/delete.png)

 Now we know that there is a dangling pointer...
-I wonder if I could access it.
+I wonder if I could access it 🤔.

 #### Edit
 `edit_dance()` lets you edit the data at the dance.
 Thats it.
 However, in combination with the dangling pointer from `delete_dance()`, we can edit the data of freed chunks.
 Hence, a Use-After-Free is born.